estei/vatCalc/presentation-notes.md

 ```
 ## Test SubtractVAT

 Theory tests are really nice for encapsulating test code.

+A more data driven way of writing tests.

 Many times you would either be copying code between tests or externalize it out into methods called from all tests.

 They get rid of a lot of copied code and makes the test code more readable.

+This is what the NUnit group was talking about with `TestCase`

 ```
         [Theory]